intrpr/3370-fa19/_posts/2019-06-09-organization-analysis-interpreted-text.md

 ---
 layout: post
 title: "07 Organization and analysis of an interpreted text"
+description: Visualizing a text is just as important as interpreting it
+date: 2019-08-13
-categories: ASL3350 ASL3370 ASL English interpretation organization analysis
+tags: ASL3350 ASL3370 ASL English interpretation organization analysis
+comments: true
 ---

 ## “Ninety percent of the game is mental.
 The other half is physical.”
 (Yogi Berra) Visualizing a text is just as important as interpreting it.